swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 “Let us suppose that we deal with very  poisoned patient and that it be desirable to eliminate from his body  accumulated toxins.
 If we try to  stimulate his emunctories by being unaware of the causes, we would be in the  same situation as that which endeavours to empty a bath-tub without turning off  the tap " – SHELTON

 <em>This image described by SHELTON is really captivating.
-It is the  exact mirror of the naturopathic practice which wants to stimulate the kidneys,  the liver, the skin, etc..</em></p>
+It is the  exact mirror of the naturopathic practice which wants to stimulate the kidneys,  the liver, the skin, etc..</em>

-    <p>“One will thus empty water until complete  tiredness, to realize at the end, that there is as much water as at the  beginning!
+    “One will thus empty water until complete  tiredness, to realize at the end, that there is as much water as at the  beginning!
 Indeed, more one empties, more one tires oneself, and more quickly  water accumulates, because as tiredness is felt, the activity decreases.

 <em>In the same way, we whip the organs of elimination, we  require them increasingly large efforts, until they are exhausted.
 Then, they involve with them the  exhaustion of the entire body.
 And in the final analysis, the body is found at  the same point of intoxication as at the right beginning.